 - Event time

 - The time a data event occurs, determined by the timestamp on the data element itself.
-This is contrasted with the time the actual data element gets processed at any stage in the pipeline.
+This contrasts with the time the actual data element gets processed at any stage in the pipeline.

 - Windowing enables grouping operations over unbounded collections by dividing the collection into windows of finite collections according to the timestamps of the individual elements.
 A windowing function tells the runner how to assign elements to an initial window, and how to merge windows of grouped elements.
 Apache Beam lets you define different kinds of windows or use the predefined windowing functions.